 The mother of five, she lives in rural Chiefland, Florida, with her husband, Terry, still her knight in shining

-She has insisted on visiting rights.
+armor after forty-seven years.
 She loves genealogy and dabbles in it whenever she gets the chance and

 is able to trace her family tree back several generations, finding that most people she grew up with are relatives.